Hospitals fear staffing shortages as vaccine deadlines loom

 About a dozen states have vaccination mandates covering health care workers in hospitals, long-term care facilities or both.
 Some allow exemptions on medical or religious grounds, but those employees often must submit to regular COVID-19 testing.

+He also worries that it will be difficult to hire new workers when the hospital is already short-handed.

+“It doesn’t make us feel too confident that this isn’t going to turn into something short of a nightmare for American health care,” he said.

-Many hospitals and nursing homes are already shorthanded amid the pandemic because many nurses and others have quit as a result of burnout or have left for lucrative jobs traveling from state to state.
+Many hospitals and nursing homes are already suffering staff shortages because many nurses and others have quit as a result of pandemic-related burnout or have left for lucrative jobs traveling from state to state.

+White House press secretary Jen Psaki noted that hospitals in Houston and Maine lost a relatively small number of employees recently after requiring employees to get vaccinated.

+“We’re seeing in a lot of places that this is working, it’s effective.
+It’s creating more certainty and protection in their workforces," Psaki said.

 In California, where health care workers have until Thursday to get fully vaccinated, some hospitals are anticipating firings, suspensions or the moving of people to other positions, Emerson-Shea said.
 She said many traveling nurses have declined assignments in California because of the state's vaccine requirement.

-Note: This story was first published on September 27, 2021.
-It was updated on September 30, 2021, to correct the title of Dr. Jeff Smith to chief operating officer, not CEO.